jsx-eslint/eslint-plugin-react/docs/rules/boolean-prop-naming.md

 Allows you to enforce a consistent naming pattern for props which expect a boolean value.

+> **Note**: You can provide types in runtime types using [PropTypes] and/or statically using [TypeScript] or [Flow].
+This rule will validate your prop types regardless of how you define them.

 ## Rule Details

 The following patterns are considered warnings: